Introduction

 - Here the solid solution of carbon in γ - iron, austenite, begins to precipitate from the liquid alloy.
 The amount of austenite continuously increases as the temperature falls and its composition varies along the solidus (AE) while that of liquid phase varies along the liquids (AC).
 For example, at a temperature t.

-- The composition of austenite corresponds to point a; that of the liquid phase is indicated by point b.
+- Point a shows the composition of austenite, and point b indicates the composition of the liquid phase.
 This steel completely solidifies at temperature t.

 - By drawing a line through this temperature, parallel to the abscissa so that it intersects the liquids and the solidus, Point d indicates the austenite composition and point e, the composition of the liquid phase which is in equilibrium at temperature t.

-- The proportion of the amounts of the liquid and solid phases at any temperature between the liquidus and solidus is determined by the lever rule.
-Thus, at the temperature t.
+- The lever rule determines the proportion of liquid and solid phases at any temperature between the liquidus and solidus.
+Thus, at temperature t, we can calculate these proportions directly.

-- Cast iron of any composition between 2.0 to 4.3 per cent C (hypoeutectic cast irons) will solidify in exactly the same way as has been described above.
+- All cast irons containing between 2.0 to 4.3 percent carbon (hypoeutectic cast irons) solidify in the same manner as described above.

 An alloy containing 4.3 per cent C (eutectic cast iron) differs from the previous alloys in that it solidifies at a constant temperature (point C at 1,130°C).
 Above this temperature, the alloy will be in a liquid state and when the temperature falls to 1130° C (point C), the alloy solidifies at this constant temperature forming ledeburite.